 Finance growth Nexus theory was propounded by Schumpeter J. in 1911.
 The theory stated that financial services are important for economic development as long as they improve productivity by promoting technological innovation and helping entrepreneurs with the best chance of success in the innovation process.
 The mobilization of productive savings, efficient resources allocation, re-investment of mobilized financial resources into the economy would facilitate economic growth and development.
 It further stressed that these effects could create a favourable macro-economic frame work for strong economic growth.
 As a matter of fact theoretical endogenous growth models which integrated financial development support this theory.
-According to the finance growth nexus theory, financial development promotes economic growth and development through channels of magnet productivity of capital efficiency, channeling saving to investment and technological innovation (Levine, 1997).
+According to the finance growth nexus theory, financial development promotes economic growth and development promotes economic growth and development promotes economic magnet productivity of capital efficiency, channeling saving to investment and technological innovation (Levine,1997).